ROS/ROS 2 Implementation Guide

 kubectl apply -f https://raw.githubusercontent.com/Edgenesis/shifu/v0.70.0/pkg/k8s/crd/install/shifu_install.yml

-Wait for all Shifu pods to be in the Running
+Wait for all Shifu pods to be in the Running state:

 kubectl get pods -n shifu-crd-system